ggabbiani/orthodocs/README.md

 ![Package output example](docs/package.png "Package output example")

 OrthoDocs is an API documentation generator and static analysis tool for the OpenSCAD scripting language.
 For the list of the feature planned and their status see [Project status](#project-status).
+For an example of the produced documentation see [OFL Table of Contents](https://github.com/ggabbiani/OFL/blob/main/orthodocs/toc.md) or browse the [OFL documentation tree](https://github.com/ggabbiani/OFL/tree/main/orthodocs).

 ## How to document